Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the National Natural Science Foundation of China (Grant No.~12401479), the Natural Science Foundation of Jiangsu Province (Grant No.~BK20241257), and the Scientific Research Foundation of the Southeast University (Grant No.~4007012324).
+This work was partially supported by the National Natural Science Foundation of China (Grant No.~12401479), the Natural Science Foundation of Jiangsu Province (Grant No.~BK20241257), and the Start-up Research Fund of Southeast University (Grant No.~RF1028623372).